uiseoklee/Dijkstra_TD3/README.md

 cd ~/Dijkstra_TD3
 colcon build --symlink-install
 ```
-If you have "dart" error during build, you should clone **dart** repository.
+If you have "dart" error during build, you should clone my **dart** repository.
 If you have error during build, you just need to run "source opt/ros/foxy/setup.bash".
 ```
 source install/setup.bash